hdinkel/linuxcommandline/sphinx_intermediate/commandlinetools.rst

 awk is more than just a command, it is a complete text processing language (the name is an abbreviation of the author’s names).
 Each line of the input (file or pipe) is treated as a record and is broken into fields.
-Generally, awk commands are of the form: 'condition { action }’, where:
+Generally, awk commands are of the form: `` awk condition { action }``, where:

-# condition is typically an expression
+- condition is typically an expression
-# action is a series of commands
+- action is a series of commands

 If no condition is given, the action is applied to each line, otherwise just to the lines that match the condition.

  ::

-  awk '{print}' textfile
+  % awk '{print}' textfile
    This is text
    This is even more text

-  awk '/more/ {print}' textfile
+  % awk '/more/ {print}' textfile
    This is even more text

 awk reads each line of input and automatically splits the line into columns.
 These columns can be addressed via $1, $2 and so on ($0 represents the whole line).